hkhanr/Friend_or_Foe_SLAM/README.md

 Copy the "Adv_database" and "Deciever_code" folders and paste them in ORB_SLAM folder.
 Also replace the files in "include" directory of ORB-SLAM with that of Friend_or_Foe_SLAM directory.
+In ORB_SLAM  root directory, open "CMakeLists.txt" and do the following:
+	comment the line

+		"src/LoopClosing.cc"

+Paste the following line just below it

+		Deciever_code/LoopClosing.cc

 All the necessary modification are done.
 Now we need to build the ORB-SLAM again.